aksommerville/egg2/etc/doc/eau-format.md

 - Sounds will be printed and replayed after the first time, while songs are synthesized from scratch each time.
 You shouldn't need to care.

 ## From MIDI

+### TODO This section retained from v2 docs.
+Assess what is still relevant.

 Meta 0x77 contains one Channel Header, ie a "CHDR" chunk.
 Meta 0x20 MIDI Channel Prefix is ignored, since the CHDR contains its own channel ID field.
 If absent, our compiler will make up Channel Headers based on Program Change, SDK data, and other clues.